lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 ## Some considerations

 This method is not all that hacky.
-The only non-standard feature used was the Native API and it is widely used, so it's unlikely that it will stop being supported.
+The only non-standard feature required was the Native API and it is widely used by the community, so it's unlikely that it will stop being supported.
 It will obviously not work when Elm starts compiling to machine code or Web Assembly or something else.

 Just like ports, you have to be careful with the values you have going in and out from these functions.
 Elm will not check their types at invocation time, so you can break you program if you pass something unexpected to it, just like pure JavaScript.
 The recommended way to handle that is to use encoders and decoders for these functions.
 Create a wrapper around them to decode any value sent from JavaScript and encode it back to a JavaScript value before it returns.
 Because decoding can fail, your functions will have to return something like a `Result` or `Maybe` type.
 You can use a monad library like [ramda-fantasy](https://github.com/ramda/ramda-fantasy) (my fave) to wrap these values in JavaScript.

 If you try this and find some pitfalls, be it with the Elm runtime in Node or with deceiving values make sure to mention so I can add it to the post.

----
-**TL;DR**

-- Use a naughty *Native* module to turn your Elm functions into `Json.Decode.Value`s and send them through a port.
-- Check https://github.com/lazamar/elm-synchronous for an [sscce](http://sscce.org/) example.

----